-If you believe that your dog has ingested a dangerous substance, it is essential to act right away.
-However, you should never induce vomiting without first speaking with a veterinary professional.
+You should never induce vomiting without first speaking with a veterinary professional.
 Begin by calling a veterinarian's office or an animal poison control hotline.
 You should have the package and a sample of the toxin with you during the phone call, if available.
-The quicker you can explain what your pet ate, the faster therapy can begin.
+The quicker you can explain what your pet ate, the faster treatment can begin.

-If you cannot reach your veterinarian on the phone, or if your dog is already showing signs of toxicity, you should go to the nearest veterinarian right away.
-Many toxins are absorbed rapidly and require medical treatment, not simply induction of vomiting.
+If you cannot reach your veterinarian on the phone, or if your dog is already showing signs of toxicity, you should go to the nearest open veterinary facility right away.
+Many toxins are absorbed rapidly and require medical treatment, not simply the induction of vomiting.
 If you are not sure, play it safe and get to the vet.

 Important Contact Information in Case of Poisoning

 In case of toxin exposure, keep a list of important phone numbers in a visible, easily accessible location.
 Be sure pet sitters and other people who might be in your home are aware of the location of the list.
-The following phone numbers should be included:
+The following contact information should be included: